Stupid simple ways to keep your acrylic paint from drying too quickly and get better, more magical blends.

 Simply feel the back of your canvas to feel how wet it is.
 If it’s relatively dry, spray some more water.
 Easy peasy.

-Slow drying acrylic paint is the “golden child” for getting slower drying times because the retarder medium is already integrated into the paint itself.
+Slow drying acrylic paint is the best way for getting slower drying times because the retarder medium is already integrated into the paint itself.

-One of the more popular, well-known of slow-drying acrylic paint is from the art company Golden, with their Open Slow Drying Acrylic Paint set.
+One of the more popular, well-known of slow-drying acrylic paint is Golden open acrylics, with their Open Slow Drying Acrylic Paint set.

-This line of professional acrylic colors is formulated with a unique set of working properties, helping your paint to stay wet longer, even in outdoor conditions.
+This line of open paints is formulated with a unique set of working properties, helping your wet paint stay wet longer, even in outdoor conditions.
 This makes your color mixes usable for much longer — resulting in less wasted paint.
+And the heavy body paint is absolutely delicious with its saturated colors.

 One of the best brands that does this is Chroma Atelier, with their Interactive Artists’ Acrylics.